zenonine/navi/navi/README.md

   * `context.navi.byStack(ProductStack(id: 1, categoryId: 3))`
   * `context.navi.byStack(ProductStack(id: 1, onNavigated: {}))`

-* TBD.
-How to sync URL and the current navigation stack?
+* How to sync URL and the current navigation stack?

+  You will have 2 options to choose:
+  * Don't use code generator: path parameters and query parameters are provided to you as `String`.
+You need to manually validate and convert to your types.
+  * Use code generator to generate typesafe interfaces, which allow you to sync path parameters and query parameters to your variable in the defined types automatically.